 In Religious Education, we study the diversity of the world and different religious beliefs and practices.
-We follow the Hampshire Agreed syllabus, ‘Living Difference’ which encapsulates the key religions represented in the UK.
+We follow the Hampshire Agreed syllabus, ‘Living Difference IV’ which encapsulates the key religions represented in the UK.
 Much of our RE teaching is carried out through exploring the children’s ideas and emphasis is given to discussion and positive, quality talk.
 Our religious education learning provides a rich and wide range of experiences which give children opportunities to develop concepts and skills that will help them to make sense of their own experiences and beliefs, and to understand the beliefs and practices of members of faith communities through open, fair minded enquiry.
 Indoctrination and conversion are not part of the educational process and therefore have no place in religious education.
 Religious education is an educational subject in its own right, taught within an educational framework.

 Long Term Plan for Foundation Stage and Key Stage 1